DataTalksClub/machine-learning-zoomcamp/09-serverless/05-docker-image.md

 ## Notes

+Refer to [updates.md](updates.md) for info on running TF lite in 2024.

 ### Using `pip install` for TF-Lite binaries

 When using `pip` to install the compiled binary, make sure you use the raw file, not a link to the github page.